wsgac/kanji-mode/README.md

 ![Some text in Japanese with the cursor pointing to a single character](screenshots/kanji-mode-text.png)
 ![Image of the character with stroke order](screenshots/kanji-mode-image.png)

+The transcription functions operate on currently selected region or, if region is empty, on the current `thing-at-point`.
+The key bindings for them are: <kbd>M-s M-h</kbd> (for function `kanji-mode-kanji-to-hiragana`) and <kbd>M-s M-r</kbd> (for function `kanji-mode-all-to-romaji`).
+Both functions' behavior follows the same pattern with respect to the prefix argument:
+- No prefix argument: echo the result in the minibuffer
+- Prefix argument `-1` (invokable through <kbd>M--</kbd>): place the result in the kill-buffer
+- Any other prefix argument: create a new buffer containing the result (which can be closed by pressing <kbd>q</kbd>)

 Acknowledgements
 ----------------
 I'd like to thank Ulrich Apel and all contributors of the [KanjiVG](http://kanjivg.tagaini.net/) project for doing the meticulous work I'd never have the patience to do.
 I've only made small changes to their files (added a white background so it works well with dark Emacs themes and incresed the size to make it more legible) and dropped variants (Kaisho, etc.) since they were unusable in my mode.
+I'd also like to extend my thanks to Hironobu Takahashi, author of the [Kakasi](http://kakasi.namazu.org/) utility, which does an excellent job transcribing between different alphabets.